Vivek-Jayaswal/node_backend/README.md

-To make this project i have Nodejs Expressjs and mongoDB Expressjs for creating API and MongoDB for crating DB Here i have have created six api. if you want to run this project locally you need to fire these command git clone (link)
+To make this project i have Nodejs Expressjs and mongoDB.
+Expressjs for creating API and MongoDB for crating DB.

+Here i have have created six api. if you want to run this project locally you need to fire these command git clone (link)